From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 Rendering diagram...

-Each classification appears as a colored dot on task cards in the Kanban board: green, yellow, orange, red, gray.
-At a glance, you know which agents are humming along and which need attention.
+Each classification shows as a colored dot on the Kanban task cards -- green, yellow, orange, red, gray.
+At a glance, you know which agents are humming and which need attention.

-Why does this matter?
-Because the most common failure mode in production AI isn't bad output.
-It's overwhelmed humans.
-Teams get flooded with thousands of daily approvals and log messages.
-Alert fatigue sets in.
-Someone switches to "auto-approve" -- and the careful governance you built evaporates.
-Witness turns that chaos into five colored dots and actionable signals.
-Five colored dots.
-One glance.
+This matters because the most common failure mode in production AI isn't bad output -- it's overwhelmed humans.
+Teams get flooded with thousands of daily approvals and log messages, alert fatigue sets in, someone switches to "auto-approve," and the careful governance you built evaporates.
+Witness turns that chaos into five colored dots you can read in one glance.

 Natural Language Interfaces: From Terminal to Anywhere

-Dashboards are great when you're at your desk.
-But teams live in Slack, Discord, and Telegram now.
+Dashboards are great at your desk, but teams live in Slack, Discord, and Telegram now.

-Gluon is also a Progressive Web App.
-Install it on your phone.
-Full mobile dashboard.
-Tailscale tunnel for secure remote access.
-Monitor Ralph loops from a coffee shop.
-Cost caps, health indicators, and cancel buttons at your fingertips.
+Gluon is also a Progressive Web App -- install it on your phone and monitor Ralph loops from a coffee shop over a Tailscale tunnel, with cost caps, health indicators, and cancel buttons at your fingertips.

 The Governance Gap